muhammadsanaullah/Medical-RAG-System/README.md

 ~

-*This was a time-constrained implementation of a Medical RAG System, it can be further worked upon.*
+*This was a time-constrained implementation of a Medical RAG System, it can be further worked upon given more time and resources.*
 *Some challenges included handling API rate limits and assigning the appropriate LLM for execution for Q/A. These were handled by adding time delays between each query and simplifying the simplest available LLM for this system.
 Further improvements can include adding a translation step from Turkish to English before retrieval so we avoid any systematic errors cascaded from step to step.
 Extended experimentation between different LLMs and implementation to other clinical databases can also be significant improvements to this system.*
 *Given a hypothetical scenario where there's a need to use a 70B open-source LLM but without access to a powerful GPU like L40S, alternative GPUs may be looed at like A100 or H100.
 To optimize memory usage, smaller versions of the model may be used with lesser no. of bits for processing, as long as it doesn't compromise on accuracy and performance.*